 Daimler AG as a publicly listed parent company, will perform the functions of governance, strategy and control, and will provide group-wide services.
 With three strong entities under a common umbrella, the Daimler Group will be more flexible and focused.
 With the new structure, Daimler wants to give its divisions more entrepreneurial freedom, increase market and customer orientation, and make cooperation easier and faster.
 By focusing the new companies on their customers, markets and core competencies, new growth and earnings potential can be utilized.
 In addition, the strengthening of the divisional structure serves the objective of retaining existing investors over the long-term and attracting new investors and partners.

-The adjustment of Board of Management remuneration, which was one of the items to be voted on, with incentives for sustainable corporate development and a stronger focus on transformation towards the provision of mobility services, was approved by the shareholders, as was an extension of the object of the company to include “mobility and transport services and concepts” in the articles of incorporation.
+The adjustment of Board of Management remuneration, with incentives for sustainable corporate development and a stronger focus on transformation towards the provision of mobility services, was approved by the shareholders, as was an extension of the object of the company to include “mobility and transport services and concepts” in the articles of incorporation.

 After more than 13 years as Chairman of the Board of Management of Daimler AG and Head of Mercedes-Benz Cars, Dr. Dieter Zetsche stepped down from his position at the end of the Annual Shareholders’ Meeting.
 With effect at the end of a two-year cooling off period, the Supervisory Board intends to propose to the shareholders at the 2021 Annual Meeting that Zetsche be elected to the Supervisory Board.